adomani/Atelier_Lean_2023/src/generalizations/TTintro.md

 ---

+##  Type Theory vs Set Theory

+To me, the most insightful consequence of formalizing mathematics in Type Theory came from focusing on the separation:

+ mathematical concept

+---

 Using Set Theory or Type Theory as foundations, has little bearing on the theorems that we can prove.

 Sometimes, it may lead us to prefer one approach over another.